 There are many different kinds of therapy or counseling that can treat PTSD.
 Some of them include EMDR (Eye movement desensitization and reprocessing).
 In EMDR, the patient is exposed to stimuli associated with their trauma.
 They learn to tolerate distress, and eventually their PTSD symptoms, triggers, flashbacks, and nightmares, decrease.
 There is also Cognitive Behavior Therapy, where the client learns to reframe their thoughts, and as a result their emotions change.
 Someone with PTSD may have a lot of anxiety because of their trauma.
 When they learn how to improve their negative thought patterns, it can become easier to learn to be at peace.
 Exposure therapy is another standard treatment for people with PTSD.
 The person is either gradually or rapidly exposed to something that they’re afraid of (similar to EMDR) and learns that they’re not in danger.
 These are a few treatment options for people living with PTSD, however there are many more.

-An excellent option for treating PTSD is online counseling.
+An excellent option for treating PTSD is online therapy.
 Many people with the condition have anxiety.
 It can be hard to get to a local therapist’s office when you live with chronic panic attacks.
 When you see an online counselor to treat PTSD, you’re in the privacy of your home or wherever you feel comfortable receiving therapy.
 You deserve the chance to get treatment on your terms in a way where you can get well.
 You can choose an online counselor who specializes in treating survivors of trauma.
 They’ll understand your symptoms and help you learn coping techniques.
 You can tell them what you’d like to work on, and they’ll develop a way for you to gain the skills you need to live a good quality of life.
 PTSD is a real condition, and it can be severe.
 But there are treatment options to help you live a great life.